NHArif04/BAUST2/DLD-lab/DLD report 5.md

 Design and Implementation of Binary to Gray Code and Gray to Binary Code Converters

 ## Objectives:
-- To understand conversion between binary code and gray code.
+- To understand Gray code and its conversion from binary code.
 - To design and implement the converter circuits using logic gates.
 - To test the circuits by providing all possible input combinations.